mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

    * [git stash](http://git-scm.com/docs/git-stash)

 #starting git
 I will be assuming that you have completed the git lab for this course, and you have some general knowledge about how git works.
-You can use git init, git pull, git push, git checkout, git branch, and git tag.
+You can use `git init`, `git pull`, `git push`, `git checkout`, `git branch`, and `git tag`.
 If you don't know, here is a basic rundown.

-* git init - inits a repo inside the folder allowing for you to track changes
+* `git init` - inits a repo inside the folder allowing for you to track changes
-* git pull - pulls from the remote that you designate from
+* `git pull` - pulls from the remote that you designate from
-* git push - pushes to the remote that you designate to
+* `git push` - pushes to the remote that you designate to
-* git checkout - allows you to checkout a branch, a tag, or a commit
+* `git checkout` - allows you to checkout a branch, a tag, or a commit
-* git branch - create a new branch, or list the branches that you have setup
+* `git branch` - create a new branch, or list the branches that you have setup
-* git tag - create a new tag, or list all the tags that you have setup.
+* `git tag` - create a new tag, or list all the tags that you have setup.

 Now to the juicier parts of git! :]